Grasselli-Geomechanics-Group/PyCalibrAE/README.md

 # [PyCalibrAE](https://github.com/Grasselli-Geomechanics-Group/PyCalibrAE.git)

-Toolbox for broadband calibration of acoustic emission sensors, see accompanying paper [Broadband Calibration of Acoustic Emission Sensors: Toolbox, Applications, and Key Insights]().
+Toolbox for broadband calibration of acoustic emission sensors, see accompanying paper [PyCalibrAE: An open-source toolbox for broadband calibration of ultrasonic sensors]().
 If you use this package, please cite 'PyCalibrAE: An open-source toolbox for broadband calibration of ultrasonic sensors' [Kravchinsky et al. (2025)](10.1109/JSEN.2025.3599798).

 This toolbox is a broadband calibration toolbox for absolute sensor calibration using theoretical Hertzian ball impacts on a transfer medium.